Inform 7 documentation and resources

 • GlkOte (Javascript implementation used by Quixe and Lectrote)

-• cheap-glkote is the Glkote variant underlying the ElseIFPlayer
+• cheap-glkote, a Glkote variant underlying the ElseIFPlayer

 • remglk (Receives/emits JSON objects on stdin/stdout; can represent multiple windows and most Glk events)

-Glk per its spec doesn’t offer the text color control that would be necessary to match the Z-machine.
-The non-standard Gargoyle Glk extensions can do so.
+Per its spec, Glk doesn’t offer the revelant text color control to match the Z-machine, but the non-standard Gargoyle Glk extensions can do so.
 Implementations including them:

 Differences between javascript & C Glk APIs

-The results of display the boxed quotation look bad with Glk.
-Spatterlight, Gargoyle, Lectrote, and Parchment use Glk not just for Glulx but also for Z-machine I/O, so Z-machine games inherit boxed text quotes looking bad in those apps.
+The results of display the boxed quotation look bad in Glk.
+Spatterlight, Gargoyle, Lectrote, and Parchment use Glk for their Z-machine I/O as well as Glulx, so with these apps, Z-machine games inherit boxed text quotes looking bad.

 Glk References